 - Negotiating a prenup does not need to be an adversarial experience for the couple.
 To be legally secure, each party must have their own lawyer to represent them.
 Each party’s lawyer will owe a duty of loyalty to the client, which allows each party to discuss any concerns, questions, and goals candidly.
 Each couple provides a framework based on their unique situation and over-arching goals.
 The lawyers may negotiate for certain terms and provisions in the prenup.
 Once drafted, the couple is provided the documents for review and approval of the final agreement.

-Considering a prenuptial agreement?
+Considering looking into prenuptial agreements for entrepreneurs?
 Let’s talk.

 At Hoover Krepelka, we have the expertise to help you and your partner create a comprehensive and legally sound prenuptial agreement.
 Reach out to us today, and we’ll schedule a consultation with you.